How autism spectrum disorder can affect play

 - Help your child build longer sentences.
 If your child is speaking only in single words, you could try using two words.
-If she’s using three-word sentences, you can use four words, and so on.
-This way you’re not using language that’s too hard for your child, but you’re building her language and vocabulary.
+If your child is using three-word sentences, you can use four words, and so on.
+This way you’re not using language that’s too hard for your child, but you’re building language and vocabulary.

 - Encourage play skills in different environments.
-For example, if your child likes playing with Lego at home, encourage him to play with Lego at a friend’s house.
-Reward your child for using his play skills in different places and with different people.
+For example, if your child likes playing with Lego at home, encourage your child to play with Lego at a friend’s house.
+Reward your child for using play skills in different places and with different people.

 - Use everyday activities as opportunities for play.
 Any time there can be joint activity between your child and another person is a potential chance for play.
 You can also build playtime into everyday routines like bath time.

-- Use play to help your child respond appropriately to social situations that she might find challenging, like understanding sharing, turn-taking, and compromising.
+- Use play to help your child respond appropriately to challenging social situations, like understanding sharing, turn-taking, and compromising.
 For example, you could use a tea party game to help your child understand sharing food and taking turns to pour a drink with the jug.

 - Use play to help your child develop everyday skills.
-For example, dressing a doll or changing in and out of dress-ups can help your child learn to dress himself.
+For example, dressing a doll or changing in and out of dress-ups can help your child learn to dress themselves.

-Watch your child throughout the day and try to ‘catch’ the times when she shows interest in an activity, however mundane it might seem to you.
+Watch your child throughout the day and look for the times when your child shows interest in an activity, however mundane it might seem to you.
 These are the perfect times to teach and learn.